-In 2023, The Wetlands Institute will award the first-ever Jeannie Morris Graduate Fellowship for Coastal Conservation and Research.
-This $10,000 fellowship supports the academic development and research of a highly qualified graduate student pursuing a degree within natural resources, environmental science, or coastal and wetlands science.
-Research projects can include environmental, natural, and wildlife sciences, and should focus on the conservation, health, and ecology of mid-Atlantic tidal salt marshes, barrier beach systems, or the wildlife they support.
+The Jeannie Morris Graduate Fellowship for Coastal Conservation and Research is awarded annually by The Wetlands Institute.
+This fellowship supports the academic development and research of a highly qualified graduate student pursuing a degree within natural resources, environmental science, wildlife ecology, or coastal and wetlands science.
+Research projects can include environmental, natural, and wildlife sciences, and should focus on the conservation, health, and ecology of mid-Atlantic (from Virginia north through New York) tidal salt marshes, barrier beach systems, or the wildlife they support.

 Description